tuxwalk/TuxForge/README.md

 ## 1. Install the TuxForge root filesystem

 Download and extract the TuxForge root filesystem for your device.
-Recommended with [TWRP](https://twrp.me)
+Recommended with [TWRP](https://twrp.me) or pushing it with ADB (if its an archive file e.g. tar.xz) and extract it inside the device

 The root filesystem must be installed to the Linux/root partition used by the TuxForge kernel before attempting to boot Linux.